 After a couple of years, I joined a classical Co-Op and began homeschooling my children.
 While I was there, I was asked to teach Latin, Music and Tennis.
-This was the beginning of my tutoring in various cooperatives for nearly 19 years.
+This was the beginning of my tutoring in various cooperatives since 1998.

 News spread and I was asked to help tutor Latin at Classical Conversations.
 It was here I was introduced to Henle Latin.
 This is the curriculum I teach Junior and Senior High School students.
 Beginning Latin students use the Latin for children curriculum.
 This text uses a systematic approach and students develop strong foundation of declining and conjugating.
 I developed a color system that aids students in memorizing verb and noun endings.
 Just think of it; learning and having fun at the same time!

 Additionally in 2001, I taught music at Lighthouse Christian Academy.
 The principal asked me to include a section on classical composers.
 Having loved my Music Appreciation class in college, I was excited to review the works of these great artists.
 Many students think classical music is dreary, so I knew my work was cut out for me.
 I spent years of compiling, organizing, and formatting scores of music, so that every song I teach is engaging and interactive.
 We study the lives and music of famous composers from the Baroque, Classical, Romantic and Impressionistic Eras.
 MyMusic Appreciation class is creatively taught and truly fun for all ages!
 This year I added a Voice class so I'm really excited about that - learning to sing has brought me such joy!